-After the Issuance Date, United is required to provide to the Loan Trustee, on a semiannual basis, (i) in respect of the Spare Parts, an appraisal reflecting the current market value of the Spare Parts, (ii) in respect of the Spare Engines, an appraisal reflecting the maintenance-adjusted half-life base values of the Spare Engines, and (iii) in respect of the Aircraft, an appraisal reflecting the maintenance-adjusted half-life base value of each Aircraft.
-If any such subsequent appraisal indicates that the LTV Ratio with respect to any Collateral Group is greater than the Maximum LTV Threshold for such Collateral Group, United is required to provide additional collateral and/or to redeem some or all of the Equipment Note so that the LTV Ratio does not exceed such Maximum LTV Threshold.
+After the Issuance Date, United is required to provide to the Loan Trustee, on a semiannual basis, (i) in respect of the Spare Parts, an appraisal reflecting the current market value of the Spare Parts, (ii) in respect of the Spare Engines, an appraisal reflecting the maintenance-adjusted half-life base values of the Spare Engines, and (iii) in respect of the Aircraft, an appraisal reflecting the maintenance-adjusted half-life base values of the LTV Ratio with respect to any Collateral Group is greater than the Maximum LTV Threshold for such Collateral Group, United is required to provide additional collateral and/or to redeem some or all of the Equipment Note so that the LTV Ratio does not exceed such Maximum LTV Threshold.
 See "Description of the Collateral and the Appraisals-Semiannual LTV Test".